- When Can You Give Spinach to Infants?

 - Now add spinach to the apples.

-- Cook for 2 more minutes.
+- Cook for two more minutes.
 Let cool slightly.

 - Add all the ingredients into a mixie and puree for a minute.